dylanballback/CubeSat_Attitude_Control/Software/Wireless Communincation/Websockets/README.md

     <img src="https://github.com/dylanballback/CubeSat_Attitude_Control/blob/main/Images/Software/Flask_socketio_server_test.png" width="500" >
 </p>

-- You can see below the browser on the left sends "250" and the browser on the right recives it
+- You can see below the browser on the left sends "250" and both browsers recives it.
+Then the browser on the right sends "100" and both browsers recives it.
-- Then the browser on the right sends "100" and the browser on the left recives it

 - Now it is required for the Arudino with Wifi to connect to the websocket and recive the data send from the browser.